-Dividend distribution to the shareholders is recognized as a liability in the Group's and the Company's financial statements in the period in which the dividends are approved by the shareholders of the Company.
+Dividend distribution to the shareholders is recognized as a liability in the Group's financial statements in the period in which the dividends are approved by the shareholders of the Company.

-FINANCIAL RISK MANAGEMENT
+3. FINANCIAL RISK MANAGEMENT

 3.1 Financial risk factor